mikeyQwn/wdygm/README.md

 ### About

-This is pure js library that is intended to be used to validate/narrow down data using jsdoc
+This is pure JavaScript library that is intended to be used to validate data and narrow down it's type using jsdoc

 ### Usage